strasse34/pp3/README.md

 steps for deployment:<br>
 - Fork or clone this repository
 - Create a new Heroku app
-- Set the buildbacks to Python and NodeJS in that order
+- Set the build backs to Python and NodeJS in that order
 - Like the Heroku app to the repository
 - Click on Deploy
 ## Credit
 - Code Institute for deployment terminal
-- Internet free content for learning python
+- Internet free content for learning Python